astrobel/chancealignments2/README.md

 # chancealignments2
 Updated version of https://github.com/astrobel/chancealignments, now in Python 3!
+This collection of scripts is a fully-automated pipeline for close inspection of Kepler long cadence data and target pixel files, aimed at aiding the identification of chance alignments.

 ## Requirements